Afnan-Sultan/RNA-seq-Analysis/README.md

 ├── .
 └── $paper_n
 ```
-  - after downloading and refining the data, the mapping/assembeling take place with two different pipelines by calling `hisat-stringtie.sh` and `star-scallop.sh` respectively.
+  - after downloading and refining the data, the mapping/assembeling takes place with two different pipelines by calling `hisat-stringtie.sh` and `star-scallop.sh` respectively.
     - the two pipelines run the mapping step using hisat/star which results in a `.sam` file
     - `.sam` files are then sorted and converted into `.bam` files
     - the `.bam` files are used by the assembeler -stringtie/scallop- to generate `.gtf` files